m-zafari/Fibonacci-sequence-less-than-N/README.md

-# Fibonacci-sequence-less-than-N
+# Sum-of-Fibonacci-sequence-less-than-N
+this program prints Fibonacci numbers less that N and adds those numbers together

+As an example:
+Enter the n>0 :50
+1
+1
+2
+3
+5
+8
+13
+21
+34
-Fibonacci sequence with sum of numbers less than n
+The sum of fibo(k<50):88